Plating Related Questions

 Some of the population could be forgiven for thinking chrome plating is as simple as “just dipping” a job in & out of a glistening vat of molten, silvery metal.
 The truth is: “electroplating is a result of an electrolytically assisted anodic/cathodic reaction where the anode is a solid of the metal to be applied & the cathode is the job to be plated”!
 (Eeeek – what does that mean?!!!!)

-- 1 - Degrease & paint strip back of section
+1 – Degrease & paint strip the back of the item

-- 6 - Metal finish (polish, buff, etc) to high shine
+6 – Metal finish (polish, buff, etc) to high shine as prep for plating

-- 7 - Heavy copper plate to restore base surface
+7 – Heavy copper plating to restore base surface

-- 12 - inspect, touch up, wrap, complete paperwork, call customer
+12 – inspect, touch up polish, wrap, complete paperwork, deliver or hand to customer

 Crikey!
 The man said.
 Then he filled out his job form, handed over the bumper section and left – knowing it was in the safe hands of someone who obviously knows a very complex process!

-Want an answer to your own metal finishing or electroplating related question?
+Want an answer to your own metal finishing, metal restoration or electroplating related question?

-Please email or call us and we’ll do our best to give you a solid and reliable answer!
+Please contact us and we’ll do our best to give you a solid and reliable answer!

 Submit information about your new parts finishing or custom refurbishment work using one of our online forms below and we'll get in contact with you regarding the processes and costs involved.